Francesco-Sch/Pinterest-crawler-for-jupyter-lab/README.md

 ### Does it can download video?
 No, you can only download jpg images from this tool.
 Video is not support for now.

+### What about advertisement?
+Advertisement is only skipped with 'English' or 'German' as the active language setting in Pinterest.
+Create an issue, if you want me to add more languages.

 # Contribute
 If you find an issue or wants to contribute, please issue or pull request.